TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-02-24-digital-audio-synthesis-for-dummies-part-1.md

     {% image "assets/quantisation-quality.jpg", "Higher quantisation, better quality.", "post1 w-90" %}

     <sup>Blue: original signal; Red: quantised signal.
 Higher quantisation leads to better audio quality.
 With 1 or 2 bits, we can barely tell the signal is reproduced.
-At higher bits, the signal is reproduced more faithfully.</sup>
+With more bits, the signal is more faithfully reproduced.</sup>
     {.caption}

     {.no-center}